- Exam Prep

 AAPCCA Hardship/Disaster Assistance Funds Information

-When applying for a Hardship Scholarship all sections of the form MUST be filled out completely.
-Of particular importance is the section marked "Reason For Request/Financial Hardship" This narrative tells the personal story of your need, gives specifics of your hardship, and discusses what other steps you have taken to otherwise meet your need.
+When applying for a financial assistance, all sections of the form MUST be filled out completely.
+Of particular importance is the section marked "Reason For Request/Financial Hardship".
+This narrative tells the personal story of your need, gives specifics of your hardship, and discusses what other steps you have taken to otherwise meet your need.
 As it states, complete the section "IN DETAIL".
-This section provides an opportunity for a personal appeal to the committee; the importance of the contents of this section cannot be over stressed.
+This section provides an opportunity for a personal appeal to the committee; the importance of the contents of this section cannot be overstressed.

-Q: What is the purpose of the AAPCCA Hardship Scholarship Fund?
+Q: What is the purpose of the AAPCCA Hardship/Disaster Assistance Fund?

 A: Developed and overseen by the AAPCCA Board of Directors (BOD), it is a financial aid program created with the intent of assisting AAPC members with membership and certification in times of financial difficulty due to an unexpected hardship.

 A: The BOD developed this program with the intent of: